MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/notifications/handling-push-notifications/android/index.md

 Setting up an application in FCM is a bit different compared to the old GCM model.

  1. Obtain your notification provider credentials, create a FCM project and add the same to your Android application.
 Include the package name of your application as `com.ibm.mobilefirstplatform.clientsdk.android.push`.
-Refer the [documentation for detailed steps](https://console.bluemix.net/docs/services/mobilepush/push_step_1.html#push_step_1_android)
+Refer the [documentation here](https://console.bluemix.net/docs/services/mobilepush/push_step_1.html#push_step_1_android) , until you have finished generating the `google-services.json` file

  2. Configure your Gradle file.
 Add the following in the app's `build.gradle` file